SopTax/GlucoseProject/README.md

 ```
 ### Visualization
 The main.py script will produce plots for the training and testing losses, as well as prediction visualizations and metrics after the training process.

+## Notebook
+Additionally, the Colab notebook  where the project was originally created and carried out is included.
+Here some additional functions are included.
+The path needs to be adjust to run the notebook, to be the path to the directory with the Ohio Data folder.